Information on this page, including unit offerings, is from the 2020 academic year.

 * Global Climate Change

-A lecture at the end of the unit introduces students to some of the marine biology research interests of academics in the School of Veterinary & Life Sciences.
+A lecture at the end of the unit introduces students to some of the marine ecology research interests of academics in the Environmental & Conservation Sciences.

 The unit aims are: